-This syllabus has been adopted by Head of Education at Stockholm Business School, Stockholm University, June 8, 2015, last revision approved by the Educational Committee at Stockholm Business School May 21, 2018.
+This syllabus has been adopted by Head of Education at Stockholm Business School, Stockholm University, June 8, 2015, revised by the Educational Committee at Stockholm Business School May 21, 2018.
+Last revision approved by the Head of Department, Stockholm Business School, Stockholm University 2019-11-08.